• About

 If you’re like me and want to continue breastfeeding your child but need some science to back up your decision, then keep reading, take notes, and get your comebacks ready!

-1. Gives you the ability to provide immediate comfort
+1. Gives the ability to provide immediate comfort

 One of the most obvious benefits of extended breastfeeding is the ability to provide immediate comfort when your child needs it.
 Whether that be when they’re sick, hurt, or in an unfamiliar environment.